-Nitrate is a polyatomic ion which in big quantities can be toxic to human beings as the human body can transform nitrates into nitrite.
-Nitrite is dangerous for our health so the lower our nitrate intake is, the better it is for our health.
-Regarding the human consumption, the highest nitrate levels are mostly found in leafy vegetables (spinach, lettuce) and our drinking water.
+Nitrate is a polyatomic ion which can be toxic to humans in large quantities as the human body can transform nitrates into nitrite.
+Nitrite is dangerous to our health so the lower our nitrate intake is, the better it is for our health.
+Regarding human consumption, the highest nitrate levels are mostly found in leafy vegetables (spinach, lettuce) and our drinking water.

-Aptus Plant Tech has developped a scientific proven method to lower nitrate levels in fruits and vegetables and at the same time maintain the yield and even enrich the nutrition content of harvested plants.
+Aptus Plant Tech has developed a scientifically proven method to lower nitrate levels in fruits and vegetables and at the same time maintain the yield and even enrich the nutritional content of harvested plants.

 Nitrates are mainly applied in fertilizers for agricultural crops because of their high solubility and availability.
-The main nitrates are connected to ammonium, sodium, potassium, and calcium salts.
-Several million of tons are produced annually for this purpose.
+The most common nitrates are connected to ammonium, sodium, potassium, and calcium salts.
+Several million tons are produced annually for this purpose.

-High levels of nitrate fertilization undoubtfully lead to higher levels of nitrate in the plant.
-In modern agriculture however, the use of huge amounts of nitrate seems to be taken for granted.
+High levels of nitrate fertilization undoubtedly lead to higher levels of nitrate in the plant.
+In modern agriculture, the use of huge amounts of nitrate seems to be taken for granted.
 While humans are subject to nitrate toxicity, farmers still use nitrates in excessive rates.
-Intensive testing and research shows when plants contain too high levels of nitrates, plants become more susceptible for infections and diseases and nutrition values diminish significantly.
+Intensive testing and research shows that when plants contain levels of nitrates that are too high, plants become more susceptible to infections and diseases and nutrition values diminish significantly..